-For six weeks during September and October, some 280 women take part in these preparations, which consist mainly of folding thousands of sheets of the colorful seals and stuffing them, together with our appeal letter, into envelopes. is largely due to three anti-TB drugs, which have done more in less time to the death rate than even the most optimistic have hoped, says the CTA.
-They do not always sucd as witness the 823 deaths om TB in Canada last year.
+The new low death rate is largely due to three anti-TB drugs, which have done more in less time to the death rate than even the most optimistic have hoped, says the CTA.
+They do not always succeed as witness the 823 deaths from TB in Canada last year.
 But compared to the old days, "there has been a miracle."

-por there are, however, a few mangs below the surface that merit much attention, the CTA points out.
+There are, however, a few things below the surface that it much attention, the A points out.
 Among these are the following facts:

-•Newly discovered cases of erculosis in Canada ex-6,000 a year.
+Newly discovered cases of tuberculosis in Canada exceed 6.000 a year.

-Approximately 8,000 patients with tuberculosis are in Canadian sanatoria at any one time.
+•Approximately 8,000 patients with tuberculosis are in Canadian sanatoria at any one time.
 Of these 1,000 were teenagers.

-•The cost of tuberculosis diagnostic and treatment services in Canada is \$40,000,000 annually.
+The cost of tuberculosis diagnostic and treatment services in Canada is \$40,000,000 annually.
 This does not include lost wages to individuals or the economy.